Injury or Illness at Work - Worker's Compensation

 The employee and supervisor must complete paperwork in full and return it to Human Resources within 24 hours of the injury.
 Contact Jodi Anthony, worker's compensation coordinator, if you are unable to send documents to Human Resources within the above time frame.

-Notice has been given that the Worker's Compensation division will be closely monitoring that campuses are in compliance with paperwork processing.
+Risk Management - Worker's Compensation division closely monitors campuses to ensure compliance with paperwork processing.
 Fines will be issued and charged directly to departments if compliance is not met.

 If it is an emergency, do not hesitate to go to the emergency room.
 Supervisor may contact Human Resources directly to report the injury.

 The following steps should be taken when a faculty, staff member or student worker is injured while performing job responsibilities:

 It is your responsibility to report the injury to the supervisor on duty the day/time the injury occurs.

 Detailed information related to what worker's compensation covers and benefit impacts can be found here: https://www.wisconsin.edu/workers-compensation/employees/

 It is your responsibility to ensure that the employee's first injury/illness report and the supervisor analysis and questions are given priority when an injury occurs.

 The chair/supervisor must complete the supervisor's accident analysis and prevention report, including general questions regarding the employee's schedule.